One Life Only Counseling Services

 Here’s a video about what makes One Life Only Counseling Services different:

-Nathan Chua is probably one of the very few therapists in the Philippines who’s been on mainstream media to talk about ACT and functional contextualism in a way that stays faithful to the model.
+Nathan Chua has appeared on mainstream media in the Philippines to discuss ACT and functional contextualism in a way that remains faithful to the underlying model.

 Here are some of the testimonials that people have given for our work.